-- 1. Remove tether cord cap from engine cut-off switch. - 2.
-Lift rear of vehicle and support it off the ground.
+- 1. Remove the tether cord cap from engine cut-off switch. - 2.
+Lift and support the rear of vehicle.

-A CAUTION Use proper lifting techniques, notably by using the force of your legs.
+CAUTION Use proper lifting techniques, notably by using the force of your legs.
 Do not attempt to lift the rear of vehicle if it is above your limits.